A brand audit thoroughly examines a brand’s current positioning and messaging compared to your core brand and its competitors in the marketplace.

 5. Identify new opportunities for growth

-The real advantage of a brand experience audit, however, extends far beyond what you’ll learn about the health of your brand at present.
-Your brand is the most valuable aspect of your business, but without a clear vision forward, your brand can never achieve its full potential.
+However, the real advantage of a brand experience audit extends far beyond what you’ll learn about the health of your brand at present.
+Your brand is the most valuable aspect of your business, but your brand can never achieve its full potential without a clear vision forward.